imssl/EdgeSeleniumAutomation/README.md

 # Selenium Automation
 Automated tests on:
-- Chrome Desktop
+- Chrome Desktop on Windows
-- Edge Desktop
+- Edge Desktop on Windows
-- Chrome Android browser
+- Chrome Mobile on Android
+- Safari Desktop on MacOS

 Using:
 - Python